Tom Fellows: Southampton

 On 29 August 2025, Fellows joined Southampton on a four-year contract, for a reported initial fee of £8 million, plus £2 million in potential add-ons.
-He made his debut for the club on 14 September in a 0–0 with Portsmouth.
+He made his debut for the club on 14 September in a 0–0 draw with Portsmouth.
+After the game, Fellows was accused by Portsmouth manager John Mousinho of trying to injure players after he nudged Connor Ogilvie into Nicolas Schmid – Ogilvie was replaced at half-time with a neck issue whilst Schmid went to hospital with a wrist injury.
+Fellows ended the season with 43 appearances in all competitions, and in April 2026 he admitted he was hopeful to add more goals and assists.

+On 29 August 2026, Fellows scored his first goal for the club in a 5–1 victory against Millwall.

 International career

-On 22 March 2024 Fellows made his debut for the England under-20 side starting in a 5–1 win over Poland at the Bialystok City Stadium during the 2023–24 Under 20 Elite League.
+On 22 March 2024, Fellows made his debut for the England under-20 side starting in a 5–1 win over Poland at the Bialystok City Stadium during the 2023–24 Under 20 Elite League.

 On 6 September 2024, Fellows made his England U21 debut as a late substitute during a 0–0 draw with Northern Ireland at Ballymena Showgrounds.
 Three days later, he scored his first goal for the age group during a 4–1 win over Austria at Kenilworth Road.

-Fellows was not initially included in the England squad for the 2025 UEFA European Under-21 Championship however he was subsequently called up as a replacement for Jobe Bellingham.
+Fellows was not initially included in the England squad for the 2025 UEFA European Under-21 Championship but was subsequently called up as a replacement for Jobe Bellingham.
 His only appearance of the tournament came in a group stage defeat against Germany.
 Fellows was an unused substitute in the final which England won to lift the trophy.